jhpoelen/globis-b-interactions/text/on-species-interaction-data-models-and-formats.md

 ### Best Practices

-Without have to repeat the many details on proposed best practices for biodiversity data (see Alex Hardisty manifesto, FAIR), and realizing that adoption of standards in a scattered community is a gradual process, the following best practices are proposed for the publication of species interaction datasets:
+Without having to repeat the many details on proposed best practices for biodiversity data (see Alex Hardisty manifesto, FAIR), and realizing that adoption of standards in a scattered community is a gradual process, the following best practices are proposed for the publication of species interaction datasets:

 0. first and foremost, try to re-use the data models, data formats and datasets of your colleagues.
 1. use the aggregate pair-wise interactions data model to organize your data